Antonyzer83/adventofcode/2023/README.md

 ## 01

-- Count Elves calories
-- Part One:
+- Part One: Concat the first and last number of each row and sum them up.
-- Part Two:
+- Part Two: Same but with number in word form.